Back | Home | Aller à version française

 Unaggressively, the wit can also defy dehiscences by stoking the fire of their designators to the point of focusing attention on them rather than on the designated.
 This was how Madame de Sévigné showed her power throughout her life in her Letters.
 In the latter, she recounted the most distressing situations and lowlifes, whilst using a language obliging itself to the heroism of telling it all in such a way that, ultimately, we only see her language, salvific, as it was both so relevant to oneself and deflecting attention from the miseries it expressed, although they were still very much there.

 As for humor, it encounters dehiscences – and even the obscene – by knowing the ethos of Homo down to its nooks and crannies <25>, and its illnesses <26>, but it accepts them with temperance, inflection, obedience, almost humility.
 With humor, in the thing-performance-in-situation-in-the-circumstance-on-a-horizon <1B>, the horizon becomes so present, that not only the thing-performances, but also the situation and the circumstance are relativized.
 And, whilst in other comical productions, the producer cuts himself off from what he faces and performs more or less in front of an audience and before himself, in humor he counts himself as part of his audience, but also as part of what he and his audience activate in an extreme experience of intercerebrality <2B9>.
 Everything seems considered, meditated upon, contemplated, displaced, and accepted, to subtly shift its subject matter.
 The result is that the functionings, thus softened, fade beneath the presence-absence (essential to the horizon) that inhabits them.
 It is only the English language, which is always astonished to be both Germanic and Romance, that has managed to achieve this untranslatable ambiguity, particularly in Dickens.
-Merriam-Webster defines the adjective “pickwickian” as: 1. marked by simplicity and generosity; 2. intended or taken in a sense other than the obvious or literal one.
+Merriam-Webster defines the adjective “Pickwickian” as: 1. marked by simplicity and generosity; 2. intended or taken in a sense other than the obvious or literal one.

 Humor thrives on the discrepancies between signs-technemes, but also between layers of signs-technemes.
 Lewis Carroll deployed these bifurcations in Alice’s Adventures in Wonderland and Through the Looking Glass.
 X, engrossed in his work, receives a phone call from Y telling him that there’s bad news and that Z has died.
 Thinking it over, X adds “fortunately, he didn’t tell me that Y has died”.
 Humor plays a crucial role in the Anthropogeny.
 It ranges from a child’s first grasp of language to the last words of a dying person.
 In some cases, it is the only element that can be communicated between people of different ethnic groups.
 Humor is applicable to everything.
 Even to God.
 Satan knows it the least.